Ohio-University-CS/PSY/README.md

-# PSY: canBet
+# PSY: Canbet

-canBet is a productivity lootbox system that turns coursework activity into a game economy.
+Canbet is a productivity lootbox system that turns coursework activity into a game economy.
 The project rewards students with Bits for consistent academic effort, lets them spend those Bits on crates and collectible items, and uses leaderboards to create friendly competition around progress.

 Production site: [canbet.live](https://canbet.live)

 ## Project Description

-Traditional learning platforms usually track grades and submissions, but they do not do much to make day-to-day academic effort feel engaging. canBet adds a lightweight game layer on top of Canvas by syncing assignment submission data, awarding Bits, and letting users collect themed items through lootboxes, shops, trades, and inventory management.
+Traditional learning platforms usually track grades and submissions, but they do not do much to make day-to-day academic effort feel engaging.
+Canbet adds a lightweight game layer on top of Canvas by syncing assignment submission data, awarding Bits, and letting users collect themed items through lootboxes, shops, trades, and inventory management.

 The repository contains: